 Do explore the possibility that one party might exit.
 A deal saves costs and preserves a relationship.
 You can even regulate the seller’s conduct post-sale, e.g. with non-compete restrictions.
 Your options are:

 If the company has sufficient profits/cash, the company can buyback its shares.
 The company purchases the shares of the shareholder who wishes to exit the deadlocked company.
 The remaining shareholder is not required to raise additional funds.
 The company uses its own profits and cash.

-To claim the preferential 10% entrepreneurs relief rate of tax on sale, the departing shareholder must have held the shares for five years.
+To claim the preferential 10% Business Assets Disposal Relief (entrepreneurs relief) rate of tax on sale, the departing shareholder must have held the shares for five years.
 We advise first negotiating a heads of terms agreement.
 It should have a defined “trigger date”, the date the company will buyback the shares.
 This is usually the date when the company has sufficient working capital for the remaining shareholder to continue with the company’s business.

 Sell/buy shares subject to a valuation